 - communicating any confidential information relating to Mannix College

 - commenting or posting material that might cause damage to Mannix College’s reputation or bring it into disrepute

 - using any Mannix College logos or visual identity elements that imply a resident is an authorised representative of the College

 - using social media to comment on/discuss anyone in a manner that is (or may be construed as) offensive, obscene, defamatory, threatening, harassing, bullying, discriminatory, hateful, racist or sexist

 - posting material that is (or may be construed as) offensive, obscene, defamatory, threatening, harassing, bullying, discriminatory, hateful, racist, sexist, or is otherwise unlawful.

 Remember to be careful what you put on social media as your reputation, the College’s reputation and other people’s reputations could be under scrutiny.
 Once it is out there you can’t get it back!

-Disciplinary action can arise as a result of a breach of this policy, as per our Conditions of Residency.
+Disciplinary action can arise as a result of a breach of this policy, as per our Conditions of Residency and other policies.